 Martela quickly and concisely gets to the heart of the matter: your place in the world and how to find meaning in life as countless thinkers and philosophers have done before, yet the emphasis here is on what we do with the life we have and how we can make it more meaningful.
 Part prescriptive and part armchair philosophy book, A Wonderful Life is accessible to everyone, from the well-read scholar to the apprentice as well as anyone curious about how to extract the greatest meaning and sense of purpose from their existence.

-Already before the publication, the translation rights of the book have been sold to seven languages including Japanese, Korean, Russian, Dutch, Norwegian, Croatian, Estonian, and Finnish.
+Already before the publication, the translation rights of the book have been sold to fifteen languages including Spanish, Dutch, Norwegian, Japanese, Korean, Taiwanese Mandarin, Russian, Turkish, Croatian, Romanian, Estonian, Lithuanian, and Finnish.

 Buy the book: